nexcaise/ToastAPI-Example/README.md

 A minimal example demonstrating how to use **ToastAPI** from a native Minecraft Bedrock mod.

-This project shows how a native shared library can call `ToastAPI` to create & show a Minecraft Toast message from inside Minecraft Bedrock.
-The example also demonstrates integrating ToastAPI with the **Preloader** hook system.
+This project shows how a native shared library can call `ToastAPI` to create & show a Minecraft Toast message.

 ## Features

 - Native C++20 Minecraft Bedrock mod
-- Android Toast notifications through ToastAPI
 - Preloader-based native hooking
 - ARM64 (`arm64-v8a`) support
 - CMake-based build system